 More About Our Software

-Church Growth Software has an Assessment module called S.H.A.P.E. which can help you find the right people for a ministry.
+Church Growth Software has an Spiritual Gifts Assessment module called S.H.A.P.E. which can help you find the right people for a ministry.

-A very important part of church growth is selecting volunteers.
-People helping in different ministries are a vital part of a growing church.
-This church management software tracks certain attributes of a person, so it can be applied in the SHAPE principle.
+A very important part of church growth is selecting the right volunteers.
+People helping in different ministries are a vital part of a growing healthy church.
+This church management software stores certain attributes of each person who takes the Spiritual Gifts Assessment.
+This information is used in the SHAPE principle.

 - Spiritual Gifts